santanunath/docker-mern-crud-mysql-vite-app-xxx/README.md

 6. <b>Access the App</b>:
-    Open your web browser and navigate to `http://localhost:3000` for frontend, and `http://localhost:5000` to access the backend.
+    Open your web browser and navigate to `http://192.168.0.102:3000` for frontend, and `http://192.168.0.102:5000` for backend.
 You can now use the app locally on your machine, connected to your MySQL database using the variables specified in the `.env` file.

 7. <b>Note</b>: The project may not work if you do not install dependencies in both frontend and backend.
 The backend must be started first.
 </p>